Quantitative Gaussian Approximation of Randomly Initialized Deep Neural Networks: Introduction

 where $C\in (0, \infty)$ is a constant depending on the activation function $\sigma$, the input $\X$ and the number of layers $L$ only, not on the hidden or output layer sizes $(n_\ell)_{\ell=1}^{L}$. \end{theorem}

+The random network considered in our result is also known as the Xavier initialization, which sets the initial weights using a scaling factor that takes into account the number of input and output neurons in each layer.
+Let us point out that several other random distributions can be considered for specific activation functions or network architectures, see \cite{narkhede2022review} for a review.

 The matrix $K^{(L)}[\X]$ depends on the activation function $\sigma$, the input $\X$ and the output dimension $n_L$ (not on the hidden layer sizes $(n_\ell)_{\ell=1}^{L-1}$).
-It is indeed recursively computable (see Section \ref{sec:nngp}) and in some cases even closed formulas can be obtained, see \cite{lee_deep_2018}.
+It is indeed recursively computable (see Section \ref{sec:nngp}) and in some cases -- e.g.\ for ReLU activation -- closed formulas can be obtained, see \cite{cho2009kernel, lee_deep_2018}.
 An important feature is that all $n_L$ output neurons in the Gaussian approximation are independent and identically distributed variables (for any input) -- the desirability of such property is often discussed, but let us recall that we are considering here non-trained networks.

 A useful feature of our result is that it explicitly indicates how the layer sizes affect the Gaussian behaviour of the output of the network.
-In particular, in the wide limit where all the hidden layers sizes $n_i$'s are large (keeping $n_L$ and $n_0$ fixed) the Wasserstein distance becomes infinitesimal and convergence in distribution follows.
-Partial considerations apply as well in the narrow deep limit, since the constant $C$ in \eqref{eq:thesis-clean} can be made explicit and also more general variances in \eqref{eq:variances-clean} can be introduced: the contribution $\sqrt{n_L}/\sqrt{n_\ell}$ naturally associated to the $\ell$-th hidden layer is weighted by exponentially contracting (or growing) terms as $L$ becomes large (see Remark~\ref{rem:deep-limit}).
+In particular, in the wide limit where all the hidden layers sizes $n_i$'s are large (keeping $n_L$ and $n_0$ fixed) the Wasserstein distance becomes infinitesimal and convergence in distribution for fixed input set follows.
+Some considerations apply as well in the narrow deep limit, since the constant $C$ in \eqref{eq:thesis-clean} can be made explicit and also more general variances in \eqref{eq:variances-clean} can be introduced: the contribution $\sqrt{n_L}/\sqrt{n_\ell}$ naturally associated to the $\ell$-th hidden layer is weighted by exponentially contracting (or growing) terms as $L$ becomes large (see Remark~\ref{rem:deep-limit}).